Franz Lipp: Later life and death

-After the Palm Sunday Putsch, Lipp's political career came to an end, and he retreated from public life.
+After the overthrow of the Bavarian Soviet Republic by the troops of the Social-Democratic central government of Germany and the Freikorps, Lipp's political career came to an end and he retreated from public life.
 Following his arrest, he was transferred from Ebrach prison to a psychiatric clinic.
 From that point onward, little information is available regarding his life until 1937.
 The archives of the city of Gengenbach contain the last references to Franz Lipp.
 According to these records, Lipp sought refuge in Florence, where he lived nearly blind and dependent on his children's care.
 He was compelled to prove his non-Jewish heritage in order to safeguard his house from confiscation by the Gestapo.
 Lipp died in Italy in 1937.

 In literary works

 Franz Lipp is a prominent character in Tankred Dorst's play Toller.
 This play, while taking certain historical liberties, revolves around Lipp's involvement in the debate on the Jewish Question.
 One notable scene in the play portrays Lipp engaged in a discussion at a Chinese restaurant.
 Additionally, the play depicts Lipp's role in a significant event involving Eugen Leviné's disclosure of Toller's telegram to the Pope.
 Furthermore, the play features a poignant monologue by Lipp, which takes place during his time in a psychiatric hospital.